Laura Carvalho

 Laura Barbosa de Carvalho (born March 3, 1984) is a Brazilian economist, associate professor at the Faculty of Economics and Administration at the University of São Paulo.
 Carvalho has a master's degree from the Federal University of Rio de Janeiro and a doctorate from the New School.
 Her research area is macroeconomics, focusing on economic development and income redistribution.
+Since 2024, she has been Global Director of Economic and Climate Prosperity at the Open Society Foundations, with which she has been affiliated since 2022.

 Her 2018 book Valsa Brasileira: do boom ao caos econômico, which analyzes the growth and subsequent crisis of the Brazilian economy starting in 2014, became one of the country's best-selling books that year.
 The book became a finalist for the 61st Jabuti Prize in the "Humanities" category, but did not win.

 Still in 2018, she participated in the initial formulation of the economic proposals of the pre-candidate Guilherme Boulos, who was running for president for the Socialism and Liberty Party in the 2018 presidential election.

 She wrote a column for newspaper Folha de S. Paulo from 2015 to 2019.
 As of 2020, she is a columnist for the news website Nexo.